7-Minute Poetry Challenge Kelly Bennett 7-Minute Poetry Challenge Kelly Bennett

 Start writing!

-Cindy Faughnan and I began this 7-Minute Poetry Challenge over 1300 days ago.
+*Cindy Faughnan and I began this 7-Minute Poetry Challenge more than Thirteen Hundred (1300, yes I am celebrating) days ago.
 We now take turns creating our own prompts to share with you.
-(This one is Cindy’s.)
-If you join us in the 7-Minute Poetry Challenge, let us know by posting the title, a note, or if you want, the whole poem in the comments.
+If you join us in the 7-Minute Poetry Challenge let us know by posting the title, a note, or if you want, the whole poem in the comments.

 Click on Fishbowl link below and sign up to receive email notifications from Kelly's blog (aka The Fishbowl):